 Comes in a 1.7-ounce bottle and has 40 SPF.
-Formula doesn’t feel greasy, and is fragrance and paraben-free.
-Provides sun and free-radical protection, and uses hyaluronic acid for targeting the look of wrinkles and lines.
+Doesn’t feel greasy and is fragrance- and paraben-free.
+Provides sun and free-radical protection, and uses hyaluronic acid for targeting wrinkles and lines.
 Sheer lotion can be used by itself, or can be layered under makeup.

 The tint on this product may not be the best for fair skin.